DRC Frequently Asked Questions

 How are unknown or missing values handled in the DRC Interactive Data Query results? [return to top]

-What does it mean that the data from these surveys are “parent-reported’?
+What does it mean that the data from NSCH are “parent-reported’?
 Is parent-reported data valid? [return to top]

-“Parent-reported” data means that the surveys are completed by a parent, guardian or other adult familiar with the child and the child’s health.
-This differs from electronic medical record data or other clinical data reported by hospitals, clinicians or administrators.
-Data from parents, who know their children better than anyone, are critical to having a full understanding of the broad spectrum of child health.
+“Parent-reported” data means that the surveys are completed by a parent, guardian or other adult familiar with the child’s health.
+This differs from electronic medical record data or other clinical data reported by hospitals, clinicians, or administrators.
+Data from parents and caregivers are critical to having a full understanding of the broad spectrum of child health.
 Below are some resources comparing parent-reported data with other data sources.

 Patients providing the answers: narrowing the gap in data quality for emergency care.